kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-rsync.md

        -o outdir
        --outdir outdir
               Save standard output to files in the given directory.
-Filenames are of the form [user@]host[:port][.num] where the user and port are only included  for  hosts  that  explicitly specify them.
+Filenames are of the form [user@]host[:port][.num] where the user and port are only included for hosts  that  explic‐ itly specify them.
 The number is a counter that is incremented each time for hosts that are specified more than once.

        -e errdir
        --errdir errdir